PlasmaPropulsionEngine/BlogApp_RestApi/README.md

-# Blogging Platform REST API       docker image:docker pull karanai/firstrepo:v1
+# Blogging Platform REST API

 This project is a **REST API for a Blogging Platform**, designed to manage blog creation and related functionalities.
 The Blog REST API is a backend application designed to manage the core functionalities of a blogging platform.
 It provides RESTful endpoints to handle CRUD (Create, Read, Update, Delete) operations for managing posts and comments.
 The application is built using Spring Boot.